August 25, 2021

 In response to a growing number of borrower complaints on scare tactics employed by debt collectors, the federal government passed The Fair Debt Collection Practices Act (FDCPA), which outlines strict rules debt collectors must follow in all their communications.
 While the FDCPA does not make it illegal for debt collectors to communicate with your family members, it does place strict limits on what they can say.

-The Legal Limits on Debt Discussions with Family Members
+The Legal Limits on Debt Discussions With Family Members

 Legally, there are only a handful of situations in which it is legal for debt collectors to discuss your debt with a family member.
 In accordance with the FDCPA, debt collectors can only discuss your student loan debt with the following entities: